AboudyKreidieh/h-baselines/README.md

   we use a single centralized value function instead of a value function for each agent.

+  > Note: MADDPG variants of the on-policy methods (TRPO and PPO) as well as
-  *Note:* MADDPG variants of the goal-conditioned hierarchies are currently not supported.
+  > the goal-conditioned hierarchies are currently not supported.

 # 3. Environments